jamboree/cout/_posts/2014-07-21-pack-unpack-without-using-tuple.md

 Looks great, but it won't compile!
 There's a [thread](https://groups.google.com/a/isocpp.org/forum/#!topic/std-discussion/ePRzn4K7VcM) in the ISO C++ group discussing this issue if you're interested.

 Anyway, we have to find a workaround.
 We know that people can already do this in c++11 without init-capture, so the situation is same here.
-Here's the basic idea: make a move-proxy the does move when copying.
+The basic idea is: make a move-proxy the does move when copying.

 {% highlight c++ %}
 template<class T>